Reality Feels Different After Awareness Shifts

 Reality Feels Different When Experience Becomes Instruction

-When awareness changes, reality feels different not because events shift, but because perception becomes clearer.
+When awareness shifts, reality feels different not because events change, but because perception becomes clearer.
+I hope this is clear.

 At this stage, the world stops behaving like a neutral stage and begins functioning more like a training environment—where experience adjusts based on internal orientation rather than external effort.
 If you want the deeper framework behind this, it connects directly to training environment.